atoptima/Coluna.jl/README.md

 ## Contributing

-- [ ] See the list of current issues, choose one, and open a PR with a proposition.
+- Choose an issue and open a PR with a proposition to fix it.
-- [ ] Open a new issue with a proposition to enhance the package.
+- Open new issues if you find a bug or a way to enhance the package.
-- [ ] Use it to your own problem, find bugs, and open an issue/PR with the proposal to solve the bug.